firebase/flutterfire/packages/firebase_messaging/README.md

     import firebase_messaging
    ```

-1. Then add the following code to `AppDelegate.swift`:
+1. Then add the following code to `AppDelegate.swift` (E.g. last in the function `application` right before the return statement)):

    ```swift
     FLTFirebaseMessagingPlugin.setPluginRegistrantCallback({ (registry: FlutterPluginRegistry) -> Void in